AC vs. DC Charging: What are the Differences?

 DC (direct current) power is a type of electrical power that flows in one direction.

-Unlike AC power, which changes direction from time to time, DC power flows in a constant direction.
+Unlike AC power, which changes direction periodically, DC power flows in a constant direction.

 It's often used in devices that require a constant, steady power source, such as computers, televisions, and smartphones.

-DC power is generated by devices such as EV batteries and solar panels, which produce a constant flow of electrical current.
+DC power is generated by sources like EV batteries and solar panels, which produce a constant flow of electrical current.

 Unlike AC power, which can be easily transformed to different voltages using transformers, DC power requires a more complex conversion process to change its voltage.

-AC (alternating current) power is a type of electrical power that changes direction every now and then.
+AC (alternating current) power is a type of electrical power that changes direction over time.

 The direction of AC voltage and current changes periodically, typically at a frequency of 50 or 60 Hz.